cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

 You should **never** check in your `build` directory or any generated content into Git.
 Only source files are checked into Git!

-!!! note "To-Do On Your Own"

-    Add a new test assertion to your directed tests.
-Rebuild and rerun the test program in the separate build directory.

 6. Experimenting with Build and Test Frameworks for PA1
 --------------------------------------------------------------------------